 The menu is divided into three – Morning, Criosandwich and Really Sweet.
 I really wanted to order one of the Really Sweet ones, but since I knew we were getting some ice cream afterwards, I managd to restrain myself.
-We got the Surprise Croissant ($10 / 35₪), which was a nice snack due to the fillings, but I think it would have even been better if they were more generous with the jam and figs. As for the croissant itself – I think that La Gaterie croissants take these ones big time – they are bigger, flakier, airier and much more buttery.
+We got the Surprise Croissant ($10 / 35₪), which was a nice snack due to the fillings, but I think it would have even been better if they were more generous with the jam (shop online from here) and figs. As for the croissant itself – I think that La Gaterie croissants take these ones big time – they are bigger, flakier, airier and much more buttery.
 Conerie’s croissants felt more tired.

 Since we passed by Etrog Man, I thought it would be a good change to find out what’s all the rage is about.
 This place has all kinds of juices (as well as lotions and sprays?) that are somewhat of a home remedy and “are said to help prevent sickness and will bring you health and happiness”.
 I’m not entirely certain who said that but oh well.
 I tried The Rambam’s Drink which is made of dates and almonds and “is said to help the immune system and prevents high blood pressure”.
 (Who keeps saying all these things?)
 The taste unfortunately wasn’t very much to my liking.
 The amazing thing here – there are various sizes of cups, the smallest ones containing just a taste for only a few shekels.